 The Gospels are Raining Men, Part 2: But Why?

-Jairus, Nicodemus, and an unnamed lawyer all take their places in the Gospels to show us how blinding privilege can be.
 Wanna see Jesus?
 Look where he's looking: at the pain of the marginalized ones.
-For their own reasons, Mark, Luke, and John use the men to help us focus on the fringes.
+For their own reasons, Mark, Luke, and John use Jairus, Nicodemus, and an unnamed lawyer to help us focus on the fringes.

 Confessions of an English major